gottacatchenall/ms_false_negatives/README.md

 abundance distribution is derived from power-law scaling $Z^{(log(T_i)-1)}$ where $T_i$ is the trophic level of species $i$ and $Z$ is a scaling coefficient [@Savage2004EffBod], which yields the same qualitative behavior.
-The practical consequence of abundance distributions spanning many orders of magnitude of abundance is that observing two "rare" species interacting requires two low probability events: observing two rare species _at the same time_.
+The practical consequence of abundance distributions spanning many orders of magnitude is that observing two "rare" species interacting requires two low probability events: observing two rare species _at the same time_.

-To simulate the process of observation, for an ecological network $M$ with $S$ species, we sample abundances for each species from a standard-log-normal distribution.
-For each true interaction in the adjacency matrix $M$ (i.e.
-$M_{ij}=1$) we estimate the probability of observing both species $i$ and $j$ at a given place and time by simulating $n$ observations of all individuals of any a species, where the species of the individual observed at the
-$\{1,2,\dots,n\}$-th observation is drawn from the generated log-normal distribution of abundances.
+To simulate the process of observation, for an ecological network $M$ with $S$ species, we sample relative abundances for each species from a standard-log-normal distribution.
+For each true interaction in the adjacency matrix $M$ (i.e. $M_{ij}=1$) we estimate the probability of observing both species $i$ and $j$ at a given place and time by simulating $n$ observations of all individuals of any species, where the species of the individual observed at the $\{1,2,\dots,n\}$-th observation is drawn from the generated categorical distribution of abundances.
 For each pair of species $(i,j)$, if both $i$ and
 $j$ are observed within the n-observations, the interaction is tallied as a true positive if $M_{ij}=1$.
 If only one of $i$ or $j$ are observed---but not